ArashPartow/exprtk/readme.txt

-In the  example above,  if the  condition 'y  < z'  is true,  then the consequent 'y + 1' will be evaluated, it's value will be returned  and subsequently assigned to the  variable 'x'.
+In the  example above,  if the  condition 'y  < z'  is true,  then the consequent 'y + 1' will be evaluated, its value will be  returned  and subsequently assigned to the  variable 'x'.
 Otherwise the  alternative '2 *  z' will  be evaluated  and its  value will  be returned.
 This is essentially the simplest form of an if-then-else statement, As  simple